FK3L3/NetworkScanner/README.md

 ## Getting Started

 1. Clone this repository.
-2. Install the required dependencies as outlined in the [Prerequisites](#prerequisites) section.
+2. Install the required dependencies.
 3. Run the script to start scanning your local network.

-For detailed usage instructions and customization options, refer to the [Documentation](docs/).

 Get started with network monitoring and security analysis today!